The 20 Best Summer Albums You Never Get To Hear

 'The College Drop Out' - Kanye West

-We still prefer the earlier Kanye, before he was Kardashianed.
+We still prefer the earlier Kanye, before he got Kardashianed and went insane.
 Buy

 'Our Music is Red - With Purple Flashes' - The Creation